 Gabriela enjoys training with her family and coaching in both Spanish and English.
 She is our little bulldog’s coach and assists with fundamentals for white belt students.
 Through martial arts, she has found the love of her life, Professor Souza, and a new passion!

-Kindell Martinez was born in Chillicothe Missouri and raised in Albuquerque New Mexico.
+Kindell Martinez was raised in Albuquerque New Mexico.
 She is happily married and a mom of 5.
-Kindell currently coaches the little bull dogs class and all womens class.
-She owns and manages her own customization business, K&A Customs.
+Kindell currently instructs and manages our Westside location.
+She also owns and manages her own customization business, K&A Customs.

 Professor Richard Padilla